Barnes & Noble Press Ebook Publishing Pros and Cons

 What this post is about and who it’s for

-I use “aggregator” and “distributor” interchangeably to refer to a company that is an author’s intermediary, making an ebook available for download from an online retailer on behalf of the author, in exchange for a portion of the author’s sales or a monthly fee.
+I use "aggregator" and "distributor" interchangeably to describe a company that acts as an intermediary for authors, making their ebooks available on online retailers in exchange for a portion of sales or a monthly fee.

 Self-Publishing to Barnes & Noble Press: Pros and Cons